 What's involved with installation?

-While the main towbar remains connected to our RV pretty much all the time, there was some special installation required on our Jeep.
+The main tow bar remains connected to our RV pretty much all the time in the hitch.
+But, there was some special installation required on our Jeep.
 They needed to install the tow brackets onto the Jeep.
 This required temporarily removing the front bumper.
 They also needed to cut small holes in the existing bodywork for the brackets to come through from the frame.
 The great thing about these modern tow bars is that the bracket locations are often very subtle or stealthy.
 This allowed our Jeep to appear almost completely stock when the bracket inserts are not installed in preparation for towing.
-We took our installation up a notch by creating a way to keep our red ‘rescue’ hooks off the Trailhawk when the vehicle isn’t vehicle towed – see part 2 for how we did that.
+We took our installation up a notch by creating a way to keep our red ‘rescue’ hooks off the Trailhawk when the vehicle isn’t vehicle towed.
+See part 2 for how we did that.

 There are also other elements of installing our towing set up like braking systems and lights.
 We had the installation done at the Roadmaster factory as we were in the area.
-We were parked in the Roadmaster lot for two days while they worked on/off the Jeep mainly, installing the brackets, wiring and braking system and getting everything properly set up.
+The install was done while parked in the Roadmaster lot for two days.
+Most of the time was spent on the Jeep, installing the brackets, wiring and braking system and getting everything properly set up.
 We will cover the braking system and Jeep specific items in more detail our next blog post and video – Part 2.

 Both the factory and dealers tend to get pretty busy, especially as RVing is becoming more popular.
 And at peak times like spring when people are getting ready to hit the road.
 So we recommend you book in well in advance.
 A friend recently had the same towbar setup installed at a dealer in Mesa, AZ and had to book three weeks out.